Tamas-Gavlider/choose-smart/README.md

 ### Content

-The blinking text effect code in CSS was found at [Stackoverflow](https://stackoverflow.com/questions/16344354/how-to-make-blinking-flashing-text-with-css-3.).<br>
+The blinking text effect code in CSS was found at [Stack Overflow](https://stackoverflow.com/questions/16344354/how-to-make-blinking-flashing-text-with-css-3.).<br>
 The neon effect code was found at [CSS-tricks.com](https://css-tricks.com/how-to-create-neon-text-with-css/).